gmuslih/DataAnalysis/README.md

 # Hi there, I'm Muhammad Muslihuddin 👋
 ### Bachelor of IT (Business Intelligence & Information Systems) | IIUM

-I am a Technical BI Analyst and Developer.
-I specialize in building the **Information Systems** that capture data and architecting the **Data Warehouses** that turn raw noise into strategic business insights.
+I am an Information Systems professional who bridges the gap between **Software Engineering** and **Data Analytics**.
+I build the systems that capture data and architect the warehouses that turn raw noise into strategic business insights.

 ---